Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Results and Discussion

-A similar pattern emerges when comparing NY\textsubscript{small} and NY\textsubscript{all} (Figures~\ref{fig:FM_all_results_by_dataset}.e and~\ref{fig:FM_all_results_by_dataset}.f), which represent the same task but differ in dataset size by a factor of ten.
-Several fine-tuning techniques remain around $\sim10\%$, but DINOv2$_s$ and \textit{DINOv2$_b$} achieve the best results with LoRA, BitFit, and FFT on NY\textsubscript{all}, particularly for DINOv2 and CLIP-Large.
+A similar pattern emerges when comparing NY\textsubscript{small} and NY\textsubscript{all} (Figures~\ref{fig:FM_all_results_by_dataset}.e and~\ref{fig:FM_all_results_by_dataset}.f), which represent the same task but differ in dataset size by an order of magnitude.
+Several fine-tuning techniques remain near $\sim10\%$ mean of MCC score, but DINOv2$_s$ and \textit{DINOv2$_b$} achieve the best results with LoRA, BitFit, and FFT on NY\textsubscript{all}, particularly for DINOv2 and CLIP-Large.
 In contrast, only LoRA performs well on NY\textsubscript{small}.
-Interestingly, FFT achieves the highest performance on NY\textsubscript{small}, mirroring the behavior observed on AFC$_m$.
-However, on NY\textsubscript{all}, its performance aligns with PEFT methods that train fewer parameters, suggesting that the larger dataset improves adaptation, reducing the need for extensive parameter updates needed in FFT.
-FT effectiveness is strongly influenced by the pretraining model’s inherent biases.
-In general, FFT achieves the best performance, particularly for PubMedCLIP and DINOv2 variants.
-This suggests that for efficient adaptation, a generalist model like DINOv2, despite lacking domain-specific medical pretraining, performs best across diverse tasks.
-In contrast, a biomedical-specific model like PubMedCLIP benefits the most from FFT, emphasizing the importance of selecting fine-tuning strategies based on both model characteristics and dataset properties.
+Interestingly, FFT achieves the highest performance on NY\textsubscript{small}, mirroring the behavior observed in AFC$_m$.
+However, on NY\textsubscript{all}, its performance converges with that of PEFT methods that adapt fewer parameters, suggesting that larger datasets enhance representation adaptation, reducing the need for extensive parameter updates.

+Fine-tuning effectiveness is strongly influenced by the pretrained model’s intrinsic biases.
+In general, FFT achieves the best performance for PubMedCLIP and DINOv2 variants, indicating that for efficient adaptation, generalist models like DINOv2, despite lacking domain-specific pretraining, can transfer effectively across diverse tasks.
+Conversely, biomedical-specific models such as PubMedCLIP benefit most from FFT, emphasizing that optimal fine-tuning strategies depend jointly on model architecture and dataset properties.

+Importantly, all performance comparisons reported here are based on average MCC values computed across folds, as shown in Tables~\ref{tab:results_MCC} and \ref{tab:results_AUC}.
+However, the associated standard deviations remain high across most settings, reflecting the considerable variability intrinsic to low-data regimes.
+This elevated variance highlights the stochastic nature of fine-tuning under constrained sample conditions, reinforcing that the reported trends represent general tendencies rather than absolute performance guarantees.